NetLogo/netlogo-extension-documentation/README.md

     * `typeName`: The TypeName of the argument.
 Use `{{typeName.name}}` to get the human-readable name of the type
   * `leftArg`: a single argument value (infix primitives only)
   * `rightArgs`: a list of argument values, omitting left argument (infix primitives only)
+  * `isOptional`: boolean value, true if this example is for an alternative set of arguments whose length is different than the primary example.
 * All variables defined in `additionalConfig` are also available.

 ### Deprecated (but still-supported features)